Synthetic HCV glycoproteins elicit narrow, but not widely effective antibodies

 SOURCE: Ginsberg A et al. IDWeek 2018, Abstract 120

-san francisco – A new The vaccine showed efficacy in young adults – an important finding because models suggest that inducing immunity in adolescents and young adults would be the fastest and most cost-effective approach to dealing with the global TB epidemic.
+– A new tuberculosis vaccine showed promise in a phase 2b trial, including efficacy in adults and subjects who were already exposed to TB.
+The vaccine showed efficacy in young adults – an important finding because models suggest that inducing immunity in adolescents and young adults would be the fastest and most cost-effective approach to dealing with the global TB epidemic.

 The study recruited adults who had previously been exposed to Mycobacterium tuberculosis, a population that receives no benefit from the long-standing bacillus Calmette-Guérin (BCG) vaccine.
 The overall efficacy of protection was 54%.
 “There isn’t any vaccine that’s been demonstrated to work in people who are already infected.
 It’s also the first vaccine to show this level of statistically significant protection in adults, and it’s adults who are the major transmitters of tuberculosis.
 The modeling has shown that even a vaccine that could protect infected adults at 20% vaccine efficacy would have a substantial impact on the epidemic and be cost effective,” said Ann Ginsberg, MD, PhD, chief medical officer at Aeras, which developed the vaccine and is now testing it in partnership with GlaxoSmithKline.